To protect our universally accessible, publicly funded health care system, we need to take meaningful action to improve key components of our system.

-Currently, Alberta’s physician fee system has no limits on the number of patient visits a physician can claim in one day.
+Currently, Alberta’s physician fee system has no limits on the number of visit services a physician can claim in one day.
 This can lead to large patient loads, which may compromise patient safety and quality of care, as well as contribute to physician burnout.

 Government is capping the number of visit services a physician can bill daily to enable physicians to practice within reasonable patient loads.
 The daily cap requirement only applies to the category called “visit services”, which includes limited assessments, comprehensive visits and consultations.
 It does not apply to other services such as tests or procedures.
 Similar limits are in place in British Columbia.